SrivathsanSivakumar/MorePrompts/README.md

 See [CHANGELOG.md](CHANGELOG.md) for version history and release notes.

 ## Acknowledgments
-Big thanks to [Claude Code Usage Monitor](https://github.com/Maciek-roboblog/Claude-Code-Usage-Monitor) for their inspiration and awesome work!
+Big thanks to [Claude Code Usage Monitor](https://github.com/Maciek-roboblog/Claude-Code-Usage-Monitor) for the inspiration and awesome work!